FREE SHIPPING on orders of $85 or more

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Dial or a variant listed above:

-Dial Settlers in the United States in the 18th Century
+Dial Settlers in United States in the 18th Century

-Dial Settlers in the United States in the 19th Century
+Dial Settlers in United States in the 19th Century

 The Dial Family Crest was acquired from the Houseofnames.com archives.
 The Dial Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.